I was born and raised in New Jersey. From my

 Basket Makers Guild in 2003.

-selected to participate in the San
+to participate in the San Francisco

-Francisco Lighthouse for the Blind and
+Lighthouse for the Blind and Visually

-Insights 2009 Art Show
+Impaired Insights 2009 Art Show from

-from October 5, 2009 to
+October 5, 2009 to January 31, 2010.
+In

 After raising our two children I became very interested in coiled pine

+needle basket making in 1996.
 In 1998 I badly sprained my ankle and

 was unable to walk for six weeks.
 During this period of recuperation, I